alilou2/Machine-Learning-classification/README.md

 # Machine-Learning-classification
-I implemented the hierarchical clustering algorithm  of agglomerations, Then with the clusters creates we apply the K_means algorithm principle without having  gave the k.
+I implemented the hierarchical clustering algorithm  of agglomerations from scratch with python.